DavidLapous/multipers/README.md

 # Multipers
 Scikit-style multiparameter persistent homology python library.
-This librairy aims to provide easy to use and performant strategies of applied multiparameter topology.
+This librairy aims to provide easy to use and performant strategies for applied multiparameter topology.
 <br> Meant to be integrated in [the Gudhi library](https://gudhi.inria.fr/).

 ## Installation